microsoft/qlib/docs/component/data.rst

     If the user does not use QlibServer, please ignore the content of this section

-Qlib has currently provided `ServerExpressionCache` class and `ServerDatasetCache` class as the cache mechanisms used for QlibServer.
+Qlib has currently provided `DiskExpressionCache` class and `DiskDatasetCache` class as the cache mechanisms used for QlibServer.
 The class interface and file structure designed for server cache mechanism is listed below.

 DiskExpressionCache
 ^^^^^^^^^^^^^^^^^^^^

-.. autoclass:: qlib.data.cache.ServerExpressionCache
+.. autoclass:: qlib.data.cache.DiskExpressionCache

 DiskDatasetCache
 ^^^^^^^^^^^^^^^^^^^^

-.. autoclass:: qlib.data.cache.ServerDatasetCache
+.. autoclass:: qlib.data.cache.DiskDatasetCache

 Data and Cache File Structure